ferrous-systems/rust-training/xtask/README.md

 * call `cargo xtask make-cheatsheet python` at the root folder
 * scrape Markdown headers in `SUMMARY.md` and segment topics by `Rust Fundamentals`, `Applied Rust` and `Advanced Rust`
 * write out to `src/python-cheatsheet.md` if it doesn't exist
-* if it does exist, check that it in sync: all headers in `python-cheatsheet.md` are in the appropriate sections, in order, and none are missing.
+* if it does exist, check that it is in sync: all headers in `python-cheatsheet.md` are in the appropriate sections, in order, and none are missing.

 Specifically, `make-cheatsheet` and `test-cheatsheet` are defined in `xtask/src/tasks.rs` with utility functions to take our `SUMMARY.md`